Tools for Online Courses

 Joining webconferences via Zoom

-Click on a course or course repository in MyLEARN.
+Click on the course in Canvas.

 You will then see a list of all the planned Zoom webconferences for this course.
 You can join a webconference live by clicking on "Join".

-Virtual PC Rooms
+Virtual PC Workstations

 What can the virtual PCs be used for?

-How can I access the virtual PC workstations?
+How can I access the virtual PCs?

 There are two ways for accessing a virtual PC.

-1. Access via Horizon Client:
+2. Access via Horizon Client:

-Go to: https://labconnect.wu.ac.at.
+Go to https://labconnect.wu.ac.at.

-Click on "VMware Horizon Client installieren" to download the Horizon Client for your operating system.
+Click on "Install VMware Horizon Client" to download the Horizon Client for your operating system.

 Then open the Horizon Client.
 When starting the client, you need to add a server by clicking on "Add Server" and entering the following address: https://labconnect.wu.ac.at